paulito-bandito/Environmental-Monitoring-System/README.md

 ### 6.4.2 Scalability ###

 Another issue is that this design doesn't scale.
-It is limited in two ways: the first is that it can only hold as many sensors and web cameras as can be connected to one computer through it's USB and serial ports.
+It is limited in two ways: the first is that it can only hold as many sensors and web cameras as can be connected to one computer (again, needs a client server architecture to be addressed) through it's USB and serial ports.
 Not a very good design, but as this was developed as a proof of concept, it is adequate for now.

-The second limitation is that it uses an Object Oriented approach which means that multithreading needs to occur and lock shared objects.
+The second limitation is that it uses an Object Oriented approach which means that multithreading needs to occur and lock shared objects and result in possible performance bottle-necks.
 This would make it very slow at scale.

-In a future design, the developers should look at distributing the network AND either use funcional programming (C#, Scala, or Erland) or use an Actor Model (in Java, specifically the Play Framework).
+In a future design, the developers should look at distributing the network AND either use funcional programming (C#, Scala, or Erland) or use an Actor Model (like in Java how it's used by Akka in the Play Framework).

 ### 6.4.3 Cross Platform Capabilities for the Client GUI ###